marvin-hansen/sliding_window/README.md

 # sliding_window

-This sliding window implementation over-allocates to trade space (memory) for copying complexity; Specifically, for a sliding window of size N, the number of elements that can be hold without any array copying is approx C-1, where C is the total capacity defined as NxM with M as a multiple.
+This sliding window implementation over-allocates to trade space (memory) for copying complexity.
+Specifically, for a sliding window of size N, the number of elements that can be hold without any array copy is approx C-1, where C is the total capacity defined as NxM with M as a multiple.

 For example, if the window size N is 7, and the multiple M is 7, then the max capacity C is 49 (7*7),